varun6531/project-9-John-T/README.md

  * How do you access it?
 For example: Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described in the previous section.
  * This section is critical to testing your application and must be done carefully and thoughtfully.
+ Our application is deployed on the Expo App Store which is accessible by the Expo Go App on iOS App store or the Google Play Store.
+The link to download for the iOS version is https://apps.apple.com/us/app/expo-go/id982107779 and the link for Android is https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_CA&gl=US.
+After installing the Expo Go App, our application can be accessed by inputting exp://exp.host/@albertwelong/WaterForTheWorld?release-channel=default in the URL input or with this QR code.

 ## Development requirements
  * What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?